contejus/contejus.github.io/README.md

 ## Installation steps

+This project was initially developed using Node.js + Gatsby on Windows.
+However, development is mostly on my Debian WSL 2 implementation to avoid having to install the 7 GB+ Visual C++ Build Tools used by `gatsby-image-sharp`(?) and `node-sass`(?).

 1. Install Gatsby using `npm install -g gatsby-cli`

 2. Cd into repository root (this dir should contain a package.json file when running `ls`)